da-nial/Android-Exercises/README.md

 ## Project 4: Weather App

-[Aim: Learning how to work communicate with APIs in an Android app]
+[Aim: Learning how to communicate with APIs in an Android app]

 A simple weather app that displays current and forecast weather for a selected city.